JacobRestanio/mcps/README.md

-# MCPS Tree Implementation
+# MPS Tree Implementation
-Implementation of various algorithms for the maximum co-path set problem in trees.
+Implementation of various algorithms for the maximum path set problem in trees.

 ## Dependencies
 You must have python 3 installed: